-- Light beads or panels should be heated and dried at 120°C for 2 hours to eliminate humidity, followed by soldering which should be completed within 12 hours after heating. - Soldering any light bead with moisture will create water vapor that will damage the packaging structure of the LED and render it unstable. - The UV light beads used should be 390-410 nm with a 2835 packaging.
-The beam angle should be 120°, the power of each bead should be 0.2 W, and the total power of the light panels should not be smaller than 1.5W.
-The panels should refer to the official design for the competition, with the total length no less than the official panel length. - S140 Aluminium or copper boards are required to be used for the circuit boards of the light beads for heat conduction.
+- S136 The UV light beads used must be the 390-410nm variety with a 2835 packaging.
+The beam angle should be 120°, the power of each bead 0.2 W, and the total power of the light panels no smaller than 1.5W.
+Participants should refer to the competition's official design for light panels.
+Their total length must be at least 19.60 mm which is the official panel length. - S137 Aluminium or copper boards are required to be used for the circuit boards of the light beads for heat conduction.
 Meanwhile, proper heat dissipation measures should also be used for light panels to avoid overheating and damage to the light beads.